shigeyf/nuxt3-vuetify-boilerplate/README.md

-# Nuxt 3 Minimal Starter
+# A minimal starter boilerplate project for Nuxt 3 application with Vuetify 3

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.